LeRoy Butler leaps into the Pro Football Hall of Fame - NewsBreak

 Butler originated the “Lambeau Leap” and had a key sack in Green Bay’s Super Bowl victory over New England.
 He fell just short of becoming the first player in league history to finish his career with 40 interceptions and 20 sacks.

-Sam Mills, the 5-foot-9 linebacker nicknamed “Field Mouse” during his 12-year career with the New Orleans Saints and Carolina Panthers, was inducted posthumously after Butler.
+Mills, the 5-foot-9 linebacker nicknamed “Field Mouse” during his 12-year career with the New Orleans Saints and Carolina Panthers, and Branch were inducted posthumously.
 An inspirational figure, Mills overcame tremendous odds to even reach the NFL.

 Mills played Division III college football and was not drafted.
 He was cut by the Cleveland Browns and Toronto Argonauts of the CFL and began his professional career with the USFL’s Philadelphia Stars.
 Jim Mora, who coached the Stars, brought him to New Orleans in 1986 and Mills never looked back.